DigitalPublishingToolkit/TODManual/md/Manual.md

 ###Step 2.1  Styling the manuscript inside Word: introducing structural meaning to the text

+- Prepare your text document accourding the INC style guide.
-- Avoid any special characters in the title and number them properly: 01colophone, 02introduction, 03chapter1 etc.
+- Avoid any special characters in the titles and number them properly: 01colophone, 02introduction, 03chapter1 etc.

 #3.
 Prepare repository